bgriffen/oldwebsite/_posts/2017-01-15-from-astrophysics-to-biotech-startup.md

 ### Neurocore

 To treat depression, some people go through the archaic method of electro-convulsive therapy.
 Its archaic not very effective -- experts like CEO Mehran, believe things have to change.
 At Neurocore, they use deep trans-cranial magnetic stimulation to as an effective, non-drug, non-invasive way to treat depression.

-Mehran has a very unique style which has to be experienced to be appreciated.

 ### Pure Cultures